 PROVIDE adequate front end weight to counter-balance the backhoe at all times.
+20% of the total tractor, loader, and backhoe weight must be on the tractor front axle.

 BE SURE the area is clear of overhead or underground utilities or other hazards.